 You have to put your feet to the water to understand every single detail.
-Every region has its own values about what you should do and what shouldn’t.
-Even an Indonesian like myself don’t understand half of them.
-Or 10% of them.
+Every region has its own values about what you should do and shouldn’t.
+Even Indonesians themselves wouldn’t understand half of them.
+Or even 10% of them.

 It’s something too common like don’t give or receive anything with the left hand, for it’s not polite.
 Like its name, the right hand is right.
 A good hand.
 In the meantime, the left hand, you should have left behind.

-In Indonesia, a woman and man doesn’t touch, or kiss, or (excuse me) pet, each other in a public places.
+In Indonesia, woman and man doesn’t touch, or kiss, or (excuse me) pet, each other in public places.
 Just shaking hands is excluded.
 That’s also for man and man.
 Don’t do man-to-man kissing, even it’s just on the brow or cheek.
 Of course, unless you are parent and children.